unm-escape/escape2022/README.md

 ## Schedule
 Aug 8: Introduction to python and programming basics

-Aug 9: Loading & plotting data and fitting models
+Aug 9: Interacting with data

-Aug 10: Making maps in pyGMT
+Aug 10: Maps and spatial data

-Aug 11: Fitting a fault model to geodetic data (Chignik earthquake slip model)
+Aug 11: More advanced modeling

-Aug 12: Intro to Obspy and teleseismic data processing (Kodiak Island data)
+Aug 12: Field trip all day

-Aug 15: Geophysical survey across a fluvial system
+Aug 15: Seismology

-Aug 16: Seismic data processing; afternoon visit to CARC and introduction to HPC systems
+Aug 16: Geophysical survey across a fluvial system; afternoon visit to CARC and introduction to HPC systems

-Aug 17: Seismic data processing; Group projects in afternoon
+Aug 17: seismology, group projects

-Aug 18: Group projects day
+Aug 18: Group projects all day

-Aug 19: Group projects touch-ups and presentations
+Aug 19: Presentations day!

 ## Installation
 Programming will be done within the Jupyter-Lab environment.
 This can be installed through conda (https://www.anaconda.com/).